rosario-riccio/MediStormSeeker/README.md

 - It is necessary to install mongodb and create a collection for users with unique username: you type this command "db.UserCollection.createIndex( { "username": 1 }, { unique: true } )"
-- You must insert web app user on mongodb shell: you type this command "db.UserCollection.insert({"username":"YOUR_USERNAME","password":"YOUR_PASSWORD"})
+- You must insert web app user on mongodb shell: you type this command "db.UserCollection.insert({"username":"YOUR_USERNAME","password":"YOUR_PASSWORD"})"

 2 - Requirements: